 That is the purpose of underinsured motorist (UIM) coverage.
 If the other driver carried a $25,000 liability limit and your medical bills alone exceed $80,000, your UIM coverage can pay the difference up to your UIM policy limits.
 The calculation typically looks at your UIM limit minus the at-fault driver’s liability limit to determine available UIM coverage, though the exact calculation method varies by policy.

-Can I sue an uninsured driver directly in Missouri?
+Can I sue the uninsured driver directly?

 You can file a lawsuit against an uninsured driver, and winning a judgment is sometimes possible.
 The practical problem is collecting on that judgment.
 If the driver has no insurance, they often have no significant assets either.
 Many attorneys recommend pursuing the UM claim against your own policy while preserving the right to seek the judgment against the at-fault driver, but the realistic path to recovery in most cases runs through your own coverage.